jerbaroo/flask-access/README.md

 ## Protect endpoints

-Here, the endpoint `"/secret-code"` requires a user to have `"admin"` rights:
+Here the endpoint `"/secret-code"` requires a user to have `"admin"` rights:

 ``` Python
 @app.route("/secret-code")